 San Francisco brunch can be overwhelming, but that’s what Brunch Club is here for – to help get you to the best brunch in San Francisco.
 Of course, what it is to be the best brunch is subjective, so I’m going to give you a few bests to make sure that you end up at the one that’s perfect for you.
 With no further adieu:

 To be clear, I’m talking about an actual warm, sunny day – not one of those ones where it’s 62 and partially sunny but you want to be outside so badly you convince yourself it’s shorts weather.
 When it’s 70 and there isn’t a cloud in the sky, there is literally no better activity than bottomless brunch.
 Naturally, though, you aren’t going to want to spend brunch inside, so you’ll need somewhere with a patio.
 As with all brunches, you’re going to want some good food and drinks as well.

 Honorable mention goes to Beach Chalet, for its sweeping views of Ocean Beach (and proximity to it, so you can run across the street and into the water as soon as you’re done).
-It doesn’t have bottomless, however, and you’re not sitting outside – without mimosas in your hand and the sun on your face, it just can’t top Mission Rock.
+Also notable is former best sunny day brunch Mission Rock, but since they stopped serving bottomless mimosas they just don’t qualify for the top spot.

 The Best Non-Traditional Brunch

 When I say non-traditional, I mean a brunch that’s not just eggs benedict, pancakes and mimosas (not that I don’t love all of those things).
 SF has an incredible diversity of food, and with every restaurant in the city trying to break into the brunch game, that gives you lots of options.